There are affiliate links in here. I get a small commission if you purchase through them.

 - Take pictures and things, but still be respectful.

 Foooooooood.
 This is where I had the Japanese Beef and it was SO GOOD and I want to eat it all the time, with the egg and all and I wish I was back there right now so I could have some.
-I had it in the Gion area I believe and waited for probably an hour if not more and is was SO worth it.
+I had it in the Gion area I believe and waited for probably an hour if not more and it was SO worth it.

 - If you want sushi on the cheaper side, check out a sushi train.
 These are usually pretty affordable.
 And fun.
+We got sushi at Uobei in Tokyo.
+It shoots out to you on a track from the kitchen and it was a lot of fun trying everything.
+Also, my first time having sushi!

 This is known as the Geisha district.
 This is where they most commonly entertain.
 There is a lot of fine dining here, that is probably totally worth it.
 It also has tons of tea houses and the classic wooden architecture.